A Safe Gentle Space for Healing Bodies &

 If you are in crisis or at risk of harm, please contact your local emergency services or crisis support line, and your mental health professional if you have one.

-Is Trauma-Sensitive Massoga® Right for Me Right Now?
+Is Trauma-Aware Massoga® Right for Me Right Now?

 It may be a good fit if: